kunzjacq/ldpc_decoder/README.md

 with `CONFIG` equal to `Debug` or `Release`.

 There is only one target, `ldpc_decoder_gpu`, which implements a testing program for the decoder, that generates data to decode, and measures the result of the decoding process and exection times.
-Some usage example are given below.
+A usage example is given below.

 Visual Studio, a linux gcc or clang, or MinGW gcc under Windows can be used to build the project, with some caveats.